 In December 2019, Chinese authorities announced an emergence of severe pneumonia of unknown origin in Wuhan.
 This was later named as COVID 19, which stands for coronavirus disease [1].
-The most common symptoms were fever, chills, cough, and shortness of breath or difficulty in breathing, fatigue, muscle or body aches, headaches, loss of taste or smell, sore throat, nausea, vomiting and, diarrhea.
-Considering the nature of dental treatment which led to direct exposure to saliva, blood, aerosols, or droplets from infected individuals, dentists were at a significant risk of contracting the infection [2].
-Few studies also stated that coronavirus was detected in the saliva as well as the nasopharyngeal aspirate [3].
-Furthermore, high transmissibility of the disease amplifies the importance of formulating a consensus within the dental community to fight this emerging threat during dental care [4].
+The most commonly seen symptoms are fever, chills, cough, and shortness of breath or difficulty in breathing, fatigue, muscle or body aches, headaches, loss of taste or smell, sore throat, nausea, vomiting, diarrhea.
+Considering the nature of dental treatment which leads to direct exposure to saliva, blood, aerosols, or droplets from infected individuals, dentists are at a significant risk of contracting the infection [2].
+Few studies also state that coronavirus was detected in the saliva as well as the nasopharyngeal aspirate [3].
+Furthermore, high transmissibility and the pandemic nature of the disease amplifies the importance of formulating a consensus within the dental community to fight this emerging threat during dental care [4].

-To limit the virus's transmission, considerable changes were made in routine dental practice to limit the transmission of coronavirus [5].
-According to various studies carried out healthcare workers are considered at higher risk of contamination as dentists are required to be in close proximity with their patients [6, 7].
-To minimize the spread of infection between the dentist, patients and the supporting staff.
-WHO came out with safety protocols to be followed before and after the treatment [8].
+In order to limit the virus's transmission, considerable changes were made in routine dental practice to limit the transmission of coronavirus [5].
+According to various studies carried out healthcare workers are considered at higher risk of contamination as dentists are required to be in close proximity with their patients [6, 7]. in order to minimize the spread of infection between the dentist, patients and the supporting staff.
+WHO had come out with safety protocols to be followed before and after the treatment [8].

-The modified dental practice for pediatric patients during the pandemic affected the behavioral guidance issue while seeking routine dental treatment as interactions were reduced only to emergency care.
-This led to the deterioration in development of rapport, thereby affecting the complete quality of dental care provided to children [9].
+The modified dental practice for pediatric patients during the pandemic affects the behavioral guidance issue while seeking routine dental treatment as interaction was reduced only to emergency care this led to the deterioration in development of rapport, thereby affecting the complete quality of dental care provided to children [9].

-Dental procedures which minimized the chances of cross-contamination were preferred by pediatric dentist [10].
+Dental Procedures involving minimal intervention dentistry which help in reducing the aerosol generation thereby preventing cross contamination were given consideration by pediatric dentist towards their patient [10].

-The purpose of this survey was to understand behavior guidance and treatment protocols by practicing pediatric dentists during post covid era and to share this info with the pediatric dentistry community to provide better dental care to the patients.
+The purpose of this survey was to understand behavior guidance and treatment protocols by practicing pediatric dentists during post covid era.
+Additionally, this survey aims to share and transfer the experiences, opinions and needs of pediatric dentists with other pediatric dentists, this will benefit to achieve optimized dental care.